dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-04-11-culture_shocks.md

 ![Amazon.co.uk book grouping](/images/blank_and_ries_amazon_recommendation.png "Amazon.co.uk book grouping")

-Well the funny thing is that if those two people were running a who is more famous contest, Steve Blank would win for a variety of reasons, such as being around for more years as well as being a professor/mentor of Ries.
-Of course this has nothing to do with Ries who is more than great and awesome.
-My first surprise was that everybody seemed to know Ries, but almost nobody Blank, as discovered while discussing about startups.
-I can only suspect that for some reason Ries became popular, while for some reason this did not happened with Blank, which is odd.
-Many concepts described in his book are popular but the one what impresses me most is what happens with "(pivots)[http://en.wikipedia.org/wiki/Lean_startup#Pivot "Pivot definition Wikipedia"]".
+Well if we had to pick up who is more well known, the answer would probably be Steve Blank for a many reasons, such as being around for more years.
+My first surprise was that while discussing about startups, everybody seemed to know Ries, but almost nobody Blank.
+I now suspect that for some reason Ries became UK-popular, while for some other reason this did not happened with Blank, which is odd.
+Which brings us to the next section.

+## Late pivots

+One of the many concepts described in Ries "Lean startup" book and impresses me most is that of a "(pivot)[http://en.wikipedia.org/wiki/Lean_startup#Pivot "Pivot definition Wikipedia"]" and I experienced a paradigm shift:

 We were trying to raise capital for our then startup at about 2009.
-While saying that we had "pivoted", which we had, initially people were skeptic thinking that our initial planning was wrong hence the need for pivot.
-Some had suggested that we should not mention it but argue instead that our current direction was the original one - a white lie.
-Later on, lean startup methodologies caught up and became popular.
-After their tipping point and getting spread, people kind of  demanded us to have pivoted at least once as a sign that the company had gotten to the next level: They had some hypothesis, tested it, got the results and changed direction, so they've matured.
-There is nothing wrong with an idea getting traction and becoming part of the established paradigm, my thought was that since the idea was solidified across the Atlantic it would have somehow found it's way here.
+When saying that we had "pivoted", which we had, initially people were skeptic thinking that our initial planning was wrong hence the need for pivot.
+Some had suggested that we should not mention it but argue instead that our current direction was the initial one - a white lie.
+Later on, lean startup methodologies caught up.
+After that tipping point and acceptance, people kind of demanded us to have pivoted at least once as a sign that the company had gotten to the next level: They had some hypothesis, tested it, got the results and changed direction, so they've matured.

+There is nothing wrong with an idea getting traction and becoming part of the established paradigm, my thought was that since the idea was solidified across the Atlantic it would have crossed over instantly... why wait for a number of years?

 ## Conclusions

+### Euro-something

 The summarization of the "Culture shocks" and their consequences, materialized while finishing this post.
 It seemed to me that coming to UK, I would get to an alternative version of the States, while I landed into a great amazing European country, but nevertheless European.
-After years I made the decision to make it mine and live here, but the brain has still not fully recovered from the initial shock and partial diassapointment.
+After years I made the decision to make it mine and live here, but the brain has still not fully recovered from the initial shock and partial disappointment.

-Instead of embracing capitalism à la Adam Smith hence building products and services for the many altering the status quo as it happened in the industrial revolution (where UK as society prevailed), we prefer to maintain the existing state of affairs (as discussed in "(Business Relationships)[/posts/2015-02-01-relationships]")... as you would expect from ego-centric Europeans.
+Instead of embracing capitalism à-la Adam Smith by building products and services for the masses,  as it happened in the industrial revolution altering the global status quo (which UK dominated), we prefer to maintain the existing state of affairs (as discussed in "(Business Relationships)[/posts/2015-02-01-relationships]")... as you would expect from ego-centric Europeans.

-We many times promote the best "local" person in the room at least to the highest positions in our companies (part 2: (Kiske field)[_posts/2015-03-20-kiske_field]) as it would have happened in France or Spain, although the London-zone is to some extent, a city of first generation immigrants, a small US.

-It is contradictory to consider that people from this country, not many generations before, challenged existing assumptions, invested in science, reserach producing an infinte catalogue of scientific discoveries among others.
-Yet again, as in "It's a one way street" above, internally in companies you are not allowed to challenge what is communicated to you or even discuss it thoroughly.
-In strictly business culture, concepts from Silicon valley had to grow here from the start, even if they manifestated from a culture considered similar (don't say USA is "Anglo-Saxon") expressed in exactly the same language.
-As a paradox, German end Scandinavian business cultures embraced them first.
-At the same time in the entertainment sphere some reason overseas junk pop is accepted, such as the curves or Rihana's bottom or big-brother-X-factor as it is the case in ... (you've guessed it) a typical European country.

-Another realisation was how much what we produce derives from our culture, origins and the society on which we were brought up.
-There was the false assumption that in purely technical disciples, things would be more abstract in a mathematical sense while also internationalised because of ...
+Another realization was how much what we produce derives from our culture, origins and the society on which we were brought up.
+There was the false assumption that in purely technical disciples, things would be more abstract in a mathematical sense while also internationalized because of ...
 Internet.
-Maybe, reflecting on "(business relationships)[https://medium.com/@dimist/problematic-business-relationships-44dc00aeb05c "Business relatioships medium"] - (business relationships)[/posts/2015-02-01-relationships "Business relationships - local copy"]" the argument is best summarised in the following http://en.wikiquote.org/wiki/Andy_Warhol quote:
+Maybe, reflecting on "(business relationships)[https://medium.com/@dimist/problematic-business-relationships-44dc00aeb05c "Business relationships medium"] - (business relationships)[/posts/2015-02-01-relationships "Business relationships - local copy"]" the argument is best summarized in the following http://en.wikiquote.org/wiki/Andy_Warhol quote:

 "*What’s great about this country is that America started the tradition where the richest consumers buy essentially the same things as the poorest.
 You can be watching TV and see Coca-Cola, and you know that the President drinks Coke, ...*"

 the reason why US can make better software (which is same for everybody) and iPhones, even if the theoretical foundations have been laid here.

+### Reevaluating previous post

+...
+COPY FROM NOTES ...

 That's the end of this series of articles.
 Thank you for reading up to this point!